antoniocapizzi95/documents-management-b/README.md

 1. Clone the repository and navigate to the CLI tool directory.
 2. Install dependencies: `npm install`.
 3. On project root create a ```.env``` file and copy the contents of the ```.env.sample``` file (already present in the repository).
+4. Execute `docker-compose up` command to run the local database.

 ## Usage